Germans' appetite for short trips lifts European cruise industry

 FRANKFURT Europe's cruise lines passenger growth rose in 2013 due to the popularity of the Mediterranean as a destination and Germans' appetite for short trips in northern Europe, a lobby group said.

-A record 6.4 million Europeans booked cruises last year with operators such as Carnival, TUI and All Leisure Group, up 3.6 percent after an increase of 1.3 percent in 2012, according to a report published by the Cruise Lines International Association (CLIA) on Monday.
+A record 6.4 million Europeans booked cruises last year with operators such as Carnival (CCL.L), TUI (TUIGn.DE) and All Leisure Group ALGP.L, up 3.6 percent after an increase of 1.3 percent in 2012, according to a report published by the Cruise Lines International Association (CLIA) on Monday.

 Germany saw a 9.2 percent rise in passengers, drawing level with Britain as Europe's largest markets, with each accounting for around 27 percent.